arc-eng/cli-demo/iterative-research/README.md

 ## 🚀 How to Run This Demo

 Run `run.sh` as many times as you want to iterate on the research question.
-With every iteration, PR Pilot will:
+With every iteration, Arcane Engine will:
 1. Pick an item from the backlog and resarch it
 2. Write a new Markdown file with the findings
 3. Update the index.md file and backlog accordingly